CloudLabsAI-Azure/Hybrid-Identity-with-Entra-ID/Labfiles/Lab03-Implement-and-use-PIM.md

    ![](../media/lab3-8.png)

 10. So, the role is now active for the user and it will be active till the specified date added above in Membership settings.

+## Summary
+In this lab, you'll learn how to set up and manage Privileged Identity Management (PIM) in Microsoft Entra ID.
+PIM allows you to assign Global Administrator roles to users with specific privileges and durations, ensuring enhanced security and governance.
+You will also update or remove role assignments, transitioning roles from eligible to active status as needed.

+## Review
+In this lab, you have completed:

+- Assign Azure resource roles
+- Update or remove an existing Entra role assignment

+## You have successfully completed this lab.